Anubhav-Goyal01/YOLOv5-Object-Detection/README.md

 Please note that the `dataset.yaml` file contains the necessary configuration for your dataset, including paths, class labels, and number of classes.
 Make sure to customize it to match your dataset structure and requirements.

 Feel free to refer to the notebook for more detailed instructions and explanations throughout the training and inference processes.

+# Running server

+1. Clone the repository.
+2. Navigate to the current folder and run app.py